-Meet the dynamic team in charge of Year 2 - there are three classes: Emerald class under care of Mrs Channon, Silver class is led by Miss Williams and Gold Class works with Miss Ackerley.
-Other adults in Year 2 include Mrs Walton and Mrs Hambleton.
+Meet the dynamic team in charge of Year 2 - there are three classes: Emerald class under care of Mrs Channon, Silver class is led by Miss Williams and Gold Class works with Miss Hollingsbee.
+Other adults in Year 2 include Mrs Walton, Mrs Angol and Mrs Hambleton.
 All the adults are always available and happy to speak to you at the beginning and end of the school day.

 Year 2 is an exciting period in your child’s education, as we are maturing and preparing for Key Stage 2 learning.
 In this year, your child will take part in thrilling learning projects, designed to promote independence, creativity, team work and critical thinking.

 Our learning is thematic, meaning each term we focus on one theme through our reading, writing and wider curriculum.
 By learning in this way, we deepen our understanding, become critical thinkers, and develop both knowledge and skills in key areas.